Q: What's the Exchange?

 - $695 per adult and $347.50 per child under 18 (up to $2,085 per family)

-There are some situations in which you might not have to pay the fee for being uninsured.
+There are some situations in which you might not have to pay the fee for being uninsured in 2018.
 For example, if you:

-Q: What if I already have coverage through my job?
+Q: What if I am offered coverage through my job?

 Q: How will the Affordable Care Act impact my health insurance premiums?